Archaeological Museum of Çanakkale: Roman period architectural items

 The Archaeological Museum building and garden

-As Fellows noted Troas was very rich in signs of its ancient past, but, for almost a century after his visit, statues, reliefs, jewels, etc. found in the region were seized/acquired by museums and private collectors throughout the whole world.
+As Fellows noted Troas was very rich in signs of its ancient past, but for many years after his visit, statues, reliefs, jewels, etc. found in the region were sent to Constantinople or seized/acquired by museums and private collectors throughout the whole world.

 Eventually in 1936 a former church at Çanakkale was used to store some findings.
 In 1960 a proper museum was opened and in 1984 its collections were moved to a new building surrounded by a small garden.

 (left) Triton found at Parion, a port on the southern shore of the Dardanelles, near their eastern end; (right) relief portraying a charioteer (VIth century BC) from Cyzicus, a port on the southern shore of the Sea of Marmara (from the Archaeological Museum of Istanbul)

 Most cruisers enter the narrow Dardanelles, pushing against wind and current in order to visit the superb city of Istanbul.
 Once in the Sea of Marmara it's best to keep south, sheltered from the usual headwinds.

 From JimB Sail, a website Helping Skippers plan European Cruises.